 Functions In The Body

-As mentioned above, protein contains nitrogen, which gives it a unique function of building and repairing body tissues, production of hormones and digestive enzymes, and keeps the immune system strong.
-Furthermore, it can also be used as energy if fats and carbohydrate level are inadequate.
+As mentioned above, protein contains nitrogen, which gives it a unique function of building and repairing body tissues, production of hormones and digestive enzymes, and keeping the immune system strong.
+Furthermore, it can also be used as energy if fats and carbohydrate levels are inadequate.
 Aside from these, there are a lot of functions it has in our bodies.
 It helps with:

-- Supplying needed nutrients for growth and development of tissues
+- Supplying needed nutrients for the growth and development of tissues

 - Providing energy – approximately 4 kcal/g